alexcaoys/notes-superbird/README.md

 ```

 ## USB Host
 Drivers included in `config_linux_20240702`.
-I will release new kernel image later. \
+I only included USB Ethernet and Mass Storage Drivers, please let me know if others are needed. \
 USB Host mode is working (although persumably only USB 2.0 speed).

 `echo host > /sys/class/usb_role/ffe09000.usb-role-switch/role`

-For Ethernet Adapter, please check `rootfs_overlay/etc/init.d/S40network`.
+For Ethernet Adapter, please check `rootfs_overlay/root/init_scripts/S40network`. \
-It will try to bring up usb host ethernet adapter first before switching back to g_ether.
+If you set `network=eth` in bootargs, it will try to bring up usb host ethernet adapter first before fallback back to g_ether.
 It is not guarenteed to work under all circumstances.

-## swap
+## swap / first boot

 Please check `rootfs_overlay/root/first_login.sh`, which create 512MB swap `/swapfile` and perform other stuff. \
 Creating a swapfile can relief some pressure on memory. (https://linuxize.com/post/create-a-linux-swap-file/)

+## Memory Consumption

+Normally this kernel will consume a lot of memory after boot.
+Setting `swiotlb=512` in bootargs reduced Software IO TLB to 1MB, which will leave you ~450MB memory.
+There might be other ways, I haven't found any.

 ## Auto Brightness with ALS